agapawlowska/REM_stock_monitoring/README.md

 This pipeline:
 - Fetches daily REM stock price data from a selected financial API.
 - Collects related news articles from the News API.
-- Stores raw and processed data in the Airflow metadata database.
+- Stores raw and processed data in the local Postgres instance.
 Currently, the pipeline is focused on data ingestion and storage, with data analysis and export features under active development.